evanhockings/QuantumACES.jl/docs/src/guide.md

 @struct_hash_equal_isequal ExampleParameters
 ```

-We need a function to construct the parameter struct.
+We need a function to construct the parameter object.

 ```julia
 function get_example_param(;